amir-am/Domain-Expiry-Monitoring/README.md

 # Domain Expiry Monitoring

-In this dashboard you can monitor how many days left until domain expire:
+In this dashboard you can monitor how many days left until your domains expire:

 ![image](https://user-images.githubusercontent.com/43276746/185423745-a4a0c487-af60-441d-bf6d-4d4a943a50c1.png)